 At this time, the recall is precautionary.
 Not every package may be contaminated, but safety officials recommend avoiding the product entirely until further notice.

-Pet owners are encouraged to check batch numbers and official recall notices for updated information.
+Pet owners are encouraged to check batch numbers and official FDA recall notices for updated information.

 Should You Throw Away Elite Treats Chicken Chips?